hsaghir/hsaghir.github.io/src/pages/looplet-demo-notes.md

 duplicate attempts, the exact limit, just above the limit, and finishing without a refund call.

-The expected results are in the host script, not the candidate cartridge.
+The host script defines the expected results used for acceptance.
+The candidate also contains writable copies of the cases.
+The builder is instructed to leave its eval files alone.
 The run reports:

 ```text
 Builder mode: scripted